DiazdeLeon/kickstarter-analysis/README.md

 * There was not a clear currency specification for the outcomes based on goal.
 I have done the strong assumption that the data is reported in US dollars.
 What are some other possible tables and/or graphs that we could create?
 * It might be possible to do a pay chart to present the percentages of successful, failed and cancel of theater outcomes by launch date.
-* I think the graph of outcomes based on goal would have been easier to read if it were drawn as bars.
+* It is likely to do the graph of outcomes based on goal would have been easier to read if it were drawn as bars.

 # 6. More analysis
 Another type of analysis, tables, and graphs that it might be possible to do are:

--	## **6.1 Theater Outcomes by Country**
+## **6.1 Theater Outcomes by Country**
 This graph shows that the United States (US) is the country with more theater outcomes with 912, followed by the United Kingdom (UK) with 359 and Canada (CA) with 44.

 ![image](https://user-images.githubusercontent.com/95872614/146653292-7fee373b-0ba1-40b5-adef-e2bd1aaff31b.png)

--	## **6.2 Theater outcomes by subcategory**
+## **6.2 Theater outcomes by subcategory**
 ![image](https://user-images.githubusercontent.com/95872614/146653296-cbb8b180-e24d-4515-9296-93938cb3bf58.png)

 <p align="justify"> It this case it is observed that 1,066 of the outcomes came from plays, which represents the 77%, followed by spaces with 187 outcomes, meaning 13%, while musicals have 140 outcomes which means 10%.
 Also, the percentrage of pledge it is observed that 59% come from plays, 35% from spaces and 6% from musicals.

 <p align="justify"> Finally as the Unites States is the main market, it was decided to do a short analysis with central tendency measures based on this market.
-It was taking into consideration the succesful campaignes and here are the results:
+It was taking into consideration the succesful campaigns and here are the results:

  ![image](https://user-images.githubusercontent.com/95872614/146653300-bb4eee1e-6872-4835-88e8-2828bb8bd4c8.png)